Virgile Pinson: Noah

 On 29 February 2024, Armenian Premier League club Noah announced the signing of Pinson.
 On 6 February 2025, Noah announced that they had extended their contract with Pinson until the summer of 2026, with an option for another year.

+Maccabi Bnei Reineh

+On 12 February 2026, Israeli Premier League club Maccabi Bnei Reineh announced the signing of Pinson.

+Torpedo Kutaisi

+In July 2026, Pinson moved to Erovnuli Liga club Torpedo Kutaisi on a 1.5-year deal with an option to extend it to another year.

 Personal life

 Born in France, Pinson is of Cameroonian descent.